SevenIsAtEleven/30099-maximus-is-a-bum/README.md

 ## Who are we?
 <pre>
 We are an FTC robotics team based in Irvine, California.
 So if you live nearby and are interested in joining or need anything from us, please feel free to contact us at the details below.
-This <a href="https://github.com/SevenIsAtEleven/30099-maximus-is-a-bum/blob/main/main.java</a> is our FTC environment along with our code.
+This <a href="https://github.com/SevenIsAtEleven/30099-maximus-is-a-bum/blob/main/main.java> Github Repository</a> is our FTC environment along with our code.
 We wish to make our resources open-source, so feel free to reach out if you need anything.
 </pre>
 ## Resources